jvieira9/installer-scripts/README.md

 This script automates the installation of the following software:

-- Docker
 - Google Chrome
 - Visual Studio Code
 - Git
+- Docker
 - Python
+- Node.js
+- VirtualBox
+- VLC
+- Notepadqq

 ### Functionality

+1. The script creates two log files.
+A file named `install.log` that will register all the commands executed by the script and a file named `error.log` that will register every error that occurs while executing the script.
-1. The script checks for an internet connection and exits if there is no internet connection.
+2. The script checks for an internet connection and exits if there is no internet connection.
+3. The script checks if the user running the script is root or has sudo privileges and exits if it isn't.
-2. The script updates the package index, upgrades system packages, and installs Linux build essential and headers.
+4. The script updates the package index, upgrades system packages and refreshes snap packages.
-3. The script prompts the user to choose which software packages to install.
-If the user chooses to install a package, the script installs it using the appropriate package manager.
-If the package is already installed, the script skips the installation process.
+5. The script prompts the user to choose which software to install.
+If the user chooses to install a software, the script installs it.
+If the package is already installed, the script says so.
-4. The script updates the package index and upgrades system packages again, and prints "Installation complete!" to indicate that the installation process is finished.
+6. The script prompts the user to choose if they want to delete the log files created by the script.

 ### Script 2 - extensions.sh